cloudputation/mechanical-drill/README.md

 ## Specifications
 Although the classes `battery` and `power` are similar, they are different in their purpose:

 `battery` returns the battery status and charge percentage.
-Possible statuses are "charging" and "fully-charged".
+Possible statuses are "charging", "discharging" or "fully-charged".

 `power` returns hardware specific information such as the manufacturer